karendeng00/Suicide-Data-Analysis/proposal/proposal.md

 Antigua and Barbuda have the highest number of suicides/100k population from 1985 to 2016.

-When I did some exploratory analysis comparing sex and number of suicides, I made this boxplot.
+When we did some exploratory analysis comparing sex and number of suicides, we made this boxplot.
 Clearly, males have many more large outliers than females do and also show a higher average number of suicides.
 This will be an interesting trend to explore and find the cause of.